helidon-io/helidon/docs/se/integrations/oci.md

 ### Accessing OCI Services

 Once you have authentication with OCI configured, you can use it to access any [OCI service supported by the OCI SDK](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/javasdk.htm#Services_Supported).
-You need to add dependencies for the specific ODI SDK clients you will use.
+You need to add dependencies for the specific OCI SDK clients you will use.

 #### Object Storage